TrueChurro™

 — TrueChurro™ locates and discerns the most primitive flocks and through our TrueChurro™ initiative, provides support and assistance with economic incentives created by our program to the shepherds that protect them.

-— Using our trademark that identifies the primitive churro in research and sustainable product development, will allow us to create a community where we are laying the foundation for a strong, cohesive, and influential collaborative collective.
-It will foster a sense of unity and belonging among our collaborators, as they see their contributions being recognized and promoted under a shared identity.
+Using our trademark, which identifies the primitive churro, in research and sustainable product development will allow us to create a community.
+We are laying the foundation for a strong, cohesive, and influential collaborative collective.
+This will foster a sense of unity and belonging among our collaborators, as they see their contributions being recognized and promoted under a shared identity.
 This will encourage continued engagement and participation in our research and development efforts.

-— We advocate for and encourage other groups that support and promote the Churro’s preservation like the Navajo-Churro Sheep Association, Livestock Conservancy and others.
+We advocate for and encourage other groups, such as the Navajo-Churro Sheep Association and the Livestock Conservancy, that support and promote the preservation of the Churro.

-— Pioneer holistic approaches that not only protect water and soil integrity but also support thriving ecosystems and the livelihoods of shepherds and farmers.
+— Pioneer holistic approaches that protect water and soil integrity and support thriving ecosystems and the livelihoods of shepherds and farmers.
 This is all done by protecting and restoring the Churro genetics.

 What makes a Churro unique?

-The most primitive genetics of the Churro sheep, have unique adaptations that can help them withstand the extreme climate conditions seen in current weather patterns around the world.
+The most primitive genetics of the Churro sheep have unique adaptations that help them withstand the extreme climate conditions seen in current weather patterns worldwide.

 They possess relict characteristics or genetic variants that are either absent in most modern domestic stock or exist only in rare breeds.
-But they also carry a number of non-visible traits that have allowed them to survive — like disease resistance, adaption to marginal food sources, can travel long distances without water, ect.
+However, they also carry several non-visible traits that have allowed them to survive, such as disease resistance, adaption to marginal food sources, and the ability to travel long distances without water.

-The genetic variability and relic characteristics are key to their ability to help us.
+The genetic variability and relic characteristics are critical to their ability to help us.